-Is it better to live in a big county than a small country?
-In this paper I examine whether economic and social conditions vary systematically with the population of a country.
-Economics provides a number of theoretical reasons why country size should matter, for instance because of increasing returns to scale or because it is easier to provide public goods to a larger populace.
-However there is little empirical evidence that links the scale of a country size to any of a multitude of indicators of economic and social welfare.
+Is it better to live in a big country than a small one?
+In this paper, I examine whether economic and social conditions vary systematically with the population of a country.
+Economics provides a number of theoretical reasons why country size should matter, for instance, because of increasing returns to scale or because it is easier to provide public goods to a larger populace.
+However, there is little empirical evidence linking the scale of country size to any of a multitude of indicators of economic and social welfare.